DarshanPangare/2021Fall_finals/README.md

 ## Hypothesis 1: The hike in the price of food for developing countries is low as compared to underdeveloped countries.

+H1: The hike in the price of food for developing countries does not influence the price of food in underdeveloped countries.

 ![](Images/1developing_under.jpeg)

 Here, we compare the price of several commodities over the years for different pairs of developing and underdeveloped countries.
 We have converted the food prices from different regions to a common USD scale.
 This has helped us in analyzing and plotting the data.
 The food commodity that we chose were Bread and Wheat.